-Ever since the Metaverse gained traction and popularity, the expectations over human depiction in these parallel worlds have increased tremendously.
-Even though the gaming industry has been dealing with this mutant scenario for a long time now, there is no consensus when talking about the best visual representation of a user in a virtual environment.
-The discussion around the image individuals would assume to have when crossing to the digital world go from technical aspects to complex issues related to self-perception in a novel era.
+Since the Metaverse has gained traction and popularity, the expectations for human depiction in these parallel worlds have increased significantly.
+Although the gaming industry has had to address this situation for some time, there has yet to be a consensus concerning the best visual representation of a Lootizen in a virtual environment.
+The debate regarding the image individuals adopt when entering the digital world ranges from technical aspects to more complex questions about self-perception in a new era.

 The Life You Can Live Online